MBSD-TANZANIA/.github/profile/README.md

 - **Model-Based Design Resources:** In-depth guides, tutorials, and resources on model-based design to help both beginners and experts grasp the concepts.

 - **Python Projects:** Explore our Python projects showcasing the diverse range of applications and solutions we've developed.

-- **Contributions Welcome:** We're open to collaboration!
-If you're interested in contributing, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## Get in Touch